telerik/xamarin-forms-docs/controls/calendar/calendar-scheduling-ui.md

 >note Please note that scheduling screens can be shown only in DayView and MultiDayView modes.
 You could refer to the [View Modes]({%slug calendar-features-navigation-and-view-mode%}) topic for more information on the available in RadCalendar views.

->note If you use a custom appointment (that derives from *Appointment* class), make sure to add an empty constructor - this is needed in order to properly create appointments through Scheduling UI.
+>important If you have a collection of custom appointments as a source for RadCalendar - the custom appointment class should inherit from the **Telerik.XamarinForms.Input.Appointment** class.
+Make sure to add an empty constructor.
+These requirements are needed in order to properly create appointments through Scheduling UI.

 * When the end user taps on an appointment, the following screen appears, giving the option to edit or delete the appointment: